21 Apr - 25 Apr 2009 Pulau Kapas

 Click below for an interactive road map of the Mutiara Villa Condos in Kuala Lumpur and for directions:

-Practising our agnostic life skills on those orange-robed, shorn “Buddhist” bogus mendicants, whose aggressive demeanour reminded us of drilled sales reps from a multi-level marketing troupe, who approached us many times - some of them even a few times in a row (because “these round-eyes do all look the same, tida’ apa”) - on the streets in down-town Kuala Lumpur and who bulldog-like tried to sell us some overpriced religious bric-a-brac, again and again, always accompanied by the fashionable buzz word “peace”, their mechanical smile and their soulless imitation of a wây (the prayer-like palms-together gesture) thus strengthening our believes about the big difference between (i) a person's genuine spirituality and (ii) its institutionalised wrap-up by any sect, church or religion, regardless of the applied metaphor, fairy tale or name of idol/god, be it in the E or in the W.
+Practising our agnostic life skills on those orange-robed, shorn “Buddhist” bogus mendicants, whose aggressive demeanour reminded us of drilled sales reps from a multi-level marketing troupe, who approached us many times - some of them even a few times in a row (because “...these round-eyed people do all look the same, tida’ apa...”) - downtown Kuala Lumpur and who bulldog-like tried to sell us some overpriced religious bric-a-brac, again and again, always accompanied by the fashionable buzz word “peace”, their mechanical smile and their soulless imitation of a wây (the prayer-like palms-together gesture) thus supporting our believes about the huge difference between (i) a person's genuine spirituality and (ii) its institutionalised wrap-up by any sect, church or religion, regardless of the applied metaphor, fairy tale or name of idol/god, be it in the East or in the West.

-Flying with Firefly (“Your Community Airline”) in an undefatigable ATR 72 from Kuala Lumpur's Sultan Abdul Aziz Shah Airport at Subang to Kuala Terengganu’s Sultan Mahmud Airport on the E coast of Peninsular Malaysia for all inclusive MYR 35.- or US$ 10.- per person, one way, taking thereafter the local S.P.
-Bumi bus from Kuala Terengganu's city centre to the fishing village Marang for MYR 2.- per person and taking from here the MGH ferry to Pulau Kapas for MYR 15.- or US$ 4.- per person, one way, for the 15 min long 3-nm boat ride.
+Flying with Firefly (“Your Community Airline”) in an undefatigable ATR 72-500 from Kuala Lumpur's Sultan Abdul Aziz Shah Airport at Subang to Kuala Terengganu’s Sultan Mahmud Airport on the east coast of Peninsular Malaysia for all inclusive MYR 35.- or US$ 10.- per person, one way, taking thereafter the local S.P.
+Bumi bus from Kuala Terengganu's city centre to the fishing village of Marang for MYR 2.- per person and taking from here the MGH ferry to Pulau Kapas for MYR 15.- or US$ 4.- per person, one way, for the 15-min long 3-nm boat ride.

 Click below for a summary of this year's travels